 Daniel Caesar, much like John Legend’s “All of Me,” is bringing a romantic flare back into the mainstream.
 Personally, I’m a fan.
 This rookie songster may never get the radio spins John does.
 However, Freudian is a warm and affectionate debut that is sure to land on playlists of all kinds.
 There is a steady simplicity here that welcomes listeners with open arms.
 These tracks burn slowly, like an anniversary dinner wick.
 Upon my initial listen-through, this album flowed well and kept a consistent mood across the near-45-minute runtime.
 With more listens, though, I noticed a few flaws.
 Of course, borrowing an idea or two from your influences is not a big deal.
 Nevertheless, in regard to a concise project such as this, adopting entire melodies feels bland.
 “Hold Me Down” and “We Find Love” are derived from iconic gospel tracks by Kirk Franklin and Donnie McClurkin respectively.

 Whether Caesar’s tracks were meant to pay homage or pay bills (or both) is up to him.
 Most mainstream listeners may not have ever heard these two songs.
 I, however, also grew up in the church and recognized them immediately.
 This paraphrasing Caesar aims for harms his overall creativity, in my opinion.
-Taking out the lengthy, recycled closer track, Freudian runs for about 34 minutes.
+Taking out the copycat (see Frank Ocean’s “Futura Free”) closer track, Freudian runs for about 34 minutes.
 Such a short track list makes the ratio of original ideas to total tracks moderately disappointing.
-If this album had been 14 or 15 tracks long, having a sizable interpolation or two would blend nicely.
+Had this album been slightly longer, having a sizable interpolation or two would blend nicely.
 Here, matched with modest production, they lose their luster rather quickly.
-Many of these hooks struggle to embody a dynamic presence.
+Many of these hooks lack a dynamic presence.
 This album is cohesive but at times can meld together.
-For the most part, Freudian strays from the norm, which in today’s R&B world, is more necessary than ever.
+For the most part Freudian strays from the norm, which in today’s R&B world is more necessary than ever.